 One excellent example of communities supporting their recovering drug addicts comes from Dayton, Ohio.
 The Ohio Bureau of Workers’ Compensation is set to launch a pilot program to support employers who hire recovering drug addicts.
 It’s called “The Opioid Workplace Safety Program” and it basically provides up to $5 million in funding to employers in the greater Dayton area who hire, manage and retain workers in recovery from an opioid addiction.
 The Chief Medical Officer from the Ohio Bureau of Workers’ Compensation said it best, “folks in recovery have a better chance of staying sober if they have a job…We want to give employers resources to help them better manage these workers so everyone wins.”
 The program includes special training for managers on how to lead a workforce that includes employees in recovery.

 The pilot program in Dayton is a shining example of how Ohio should be attacking the opioid epidemic, head on.
 Hopefully, one day, most employers will implement these types of training programs in their work places, and support recovering addicts without prejudice.
-Until then, The Spitz Law Firm will be here, defending Ohioans who are disabled and suffering from unlawful discrimination.
+Until then, Spitz, The Employee’s Law Firm will be here, defending Ohioans who are disabled and suffering from unlawful discrimination.
 Disability discrimination is serious, and it hurts not only the employee, and their families but the community at large.
 Everyone deserves their “fair shot” when they begin a new job or return to work after seeking treatment.
 Recovering addicts are no exception.

 on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 The best option is not to wait.
 Call our office at 866-797-6040.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.

 This employment law website is an advertisement.
 The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Can I get a work accommodation to go to AA meetings?”, “am I disabled under the ADA if I am a recovering alcoholic?”, “what should I do if I was fired today when my supervisor learned that I’m a recovering addict?” or “can my boss fired me being a recovering alcoholic?”, it would be best for you to contact an Ohio attorney to obtain advice with respect to disability discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney, Brian Spitz or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney, Brian Spitz or any individual attorney.